nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### Operators

-Operator is a Tezos address that initiates token transfer operation on behalf of the owner.
+Operator is a Tezos address that initiates token transfer operation on behalf of the sowner.
 Owner is a Tezos address which can hold tokens.

 Operator, other than the owner, MUST be approved to manage particular token types held by the owner to make a transfer from the owner account.